gear-foundation/vara-wiki/docs/examples/Gaming/varaman.md

 See also an example of the smart contract testing implementation based on `gtest`: [gear-foundation/dapps/vara-man/tests](https://github.com/gear-foundation/dapps/tree/master/contracts/vara-man/tests).

-For more details about testing programs written on Vara, refer to the [Program Testing](/docs/build/testing) article.
+For more details about testing programs written on Gear, refer to the [Program Testing](/docs/build/testing) article.